Magma-Maths/Platypus/COMMANDS.md

 **What it does:**

 1. Fetches latest `origin/main`
-2. Runs the `svn push` pipeline described above
+2. Runs the `svn export` pipeline described above
 3. Pushes `main` to origin

 **Typical workflow:**